kafka-ops/julie/docs/futures/what-acl-management.rst

 -----------

 In the topology descriptor files users can create permissions for different types of applications, Consumers, Producers, Kafka streams apps or Kafka Connectors.
-With this roles, users can easy create the permissions that map directly to their needs.
+With this roles, users can easily create the permissions that map directly to their needs.

 Consumers
 ^^^^^^^^^^^

 As a user you can configure consumers for each project.
-Consumer have a principal and optionally a consumer group name, if the consumer group is by default defined as prefix ACL with "*".
+Consumer have a principal and optionally a consumer group name.
+The consumer group ACL is by default defined for all groups ("*").
-Users can customize this property by defining a *group* attribute for each consumer.
+Users can customize this ACL by defining a *group* attribute for each consumer.

 .. code-block:: YAML